246y/OOP_QUEST-The_Seven_Relics_of_Programming/README.md

 ## ⭐ Overview
 **OOP Quest** is a Java-based, text-driven adventure game where the player travels across seven kingdoms to collect the **Seven Relics of OOP**.
 Each relic represents a core Object-Oriented Programming concept, and players must complete **Easy**, **Medium**, and **Hard** puzzles to obtain each one.

 This project is designed to make OOP learning more interactive, fun, and easier to understand.
+It is intended for **educational use**, especially for students taking **Java programming** courses.
+Teachers and professors can use this game as a **final activity**, **quiz**, or **enrichment task**, allowing students to demonstrate their understanding of OOP principles.
+Students who complete the entire game and collect all seven relics may also receive **bonus points**, **additional grades**, or **extra credit**, depending on the instructor’s discretion.

 ---